VarSamLewis/PAI/README.md

 - Python 3.11 or newer
 - [Poetry](https://python-poetry.org/) installed
 - An API key for your chosen provider (currently OpenAI).
 For OpenAI, set `OPENAI_API_KEY` in your environment
+- An encryption key `PAI_ENCRYPTION_KEY` stored as an environment variable to ensure safe storage of api keys.
+See instructions below on how to generate.

 ## Install Poetry

 The simplest way is the official installer.